Cabinet d’amateur, an oblique novel

 The first institutional Spanish collection to focus on postwar contemporary art ”la Caixa” was founded in Barcelona in 1985 as the country emerged from a period of dictatorship, to foster dialogue between Spanish and international art.
 It now includes more than 1,000 works by international artists across the mediums of painting, sculpture, photography, installation and film.

-The book includes introductions from Iwona Blazwick, Director, Whitechapel Gallery and Elisa Durán, Deputy Director General of ”la Caixa” Banking Foundation and a conversation between Lydia Yee, Chief Curator, Whitechapel Gallery and Nimfa Bisbe, Head of the Contemporary Art Collection ”la Caixa”.
+The book includes introductions from Iwona Blazwick, former Director, Whitechapel Gallery and Elisa Durán, Deputy Director General of ”la Caixa” Banking Foundation and a conversation between Lydia Yee, Chief Curator, Whitechapel Gallery and Nimfa Bisbe, Head of the Contemporary Art Collection ”la Caixa”.

 Notes to Editors